Top 10 Environmental Science Research Topics

 1. Climate Change

 One thing is certain: We'll always have an environment.
 The question is whether or not it'll be an environment we can actually live in.
-While climate change affects everyone, it especially impacts those who study the environment.

 People researching climate change often face an uphill battle.
 You might be working on just one piece of the problem, such as operating remote eddy covariance towers, which measure how gases flow between the earth and sky.
 Or you might be tasked with a bigger problem, like getting people to agree climate change is, in fact, real.